19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 (5) Any person who commits an offence under this section shall be liable on conviction —

-(a) if the person is an individual, to a fine not exceeding $500,000 or to imprisonment for a term not exceeding 7 years or to both; or
+(a) if the person is an individual, to a fine not exceeding $500,000 or to imprisonment for a term not exceeding 10 years or to both; or

 [44/2007 wef 01/11/2007]

+[Act 21 of 2014 wef 01/09/2014]

 (b) if the person is not an individual, to a fine not exceeding $1 million.